-9.4.5 VELOCITY TO VOL
+9.5.6 VELOCITY TO VOL

-Selects how MIDI velocity affects volume when playing the Sound from a MIDI keyboard.
+Selects how velocity affects volume when playing the Sound from the [KEYBOARD] or a MIDI keyboard.

 OFF means velocity does not affect the volume of the Sound.

 LOG applies a logarithmic velocity curve.
 The volume difference are greater between softer keyboard presses than between harder.